slowernews/wisdom-tldr/chapters/chapter_1_self.md

 when you control for one set of risks, another simply arises in its place.In treating everything like a major risk, we prevent kids from learning how to judge the truly dangerous, from the simply unfamiliar.

-> *'He or she who is willing to be the most uncomfortable is not only the bravest but rises the fastest.' -- Brené Brown*

-> *'If you always do what you’ve always done, you’ll always get what you’ve always got.' -- Henry Ford*

-“Your pain,” writes Kahil Gibran in The Prophet, “is the breaking of the shell that encloses your understanding.
+> *'Your pain, is the breaking of the shell that encloses your understanding.' -- Kahil Gibran, The Prophet*

-risk prone is better than risk averse but dont allo wto be out of teh game
+risk prone is better than risk averse but dont allow to be out of the game

 The Discomfort zone is NOT about experiencing pain.
 Happiness and well-being are also outside of the comfort zone.
 You have to travel into your discomfort to find the silver linings hidden.
 The mystery.